 Are CNAs in high demand in Texas?

-Texas has some of the highest employment levels in the nation for CNAs, with the highest numbers in the Houston area.
-Jobs will continue to be in demand in skilled nursing facilities, general medical and surgical hospitals, and continuing care in assisted living facilities.
-Home health care services are also good places to find employment, and some CNAs turn to healthcare employment agencies to find their next job.
+After completing your program and passing the required exam, you’re in luck as Texas has one of the nation’s highest employment levels for CNAs, specifically in the Houston area.
+Job demand is expected to persist in skilled nursing facilities, general medical and surgical hospitals, as well as assisted living facilities.
+Home healthcare services are also good places to find employment as a CNA.
 Here’s what to expect from Texas employment versus the national average for the profession.

 Job Outlook for Certified Nursing Aides in Texas